greggelong/complexity/README.md

 https://greggelong.github.io/logistic-map/

-This chapter was on dynamics, linear vs non linerar systems, and deterministic chaos.
+This chapter was on dynamics, linear vs non linear systems, and deterministic chaos.

 The logistic model and logistic map were used as examples.